 How To Turn Off Amex Pay Over Time

 Fortunately, it's very simple to unenroll from Pay Over Time with Amex.
 Calling in is one option.
 You can also chat with customer service.
-But you can do this yourself online, as well.
+But you can also do this yourself online.

-To unenroll from Pay Over Time (or to enroll or check if you're enrolled), log into your Amex account and click on “Account Services” in the top menu.
+To turn off Pay Over Time (or to enroll or check if you're enrolled), log into your Amex account.
+Click on “Account Services” in the top menu.

 In the menu below, click on “Payment and Credit Options.”
 On the next menu that opens, click on “Manage Pay Over Time.”

-Changing your settings to “inactive” is effective the same day if done before 8 p.m.
+Changing your settings to “off” is effective the same day if done before 8 p.m.
 Eastern Time or the following day if changed after that time.

 Final Thoughts